amgarton47/CS62data-structures/Darwin_Assignment/project/README.md

 # Assignment 3 - Darwin

 ### This is a pair assignment!
 Feel free to work with a partner.
+If you do this, one of you will need to make a team and then the other person can join it.

 ## Learning Goals